osde8info/eleventy-goog-analy-proxy/src/articles-en/cookiefree-google-analytics.md

 Another disadvantage: More and more people are using extensions like Ghostery to block Google Analytics directly when they visit a page.
 At the latest with the further development of the browsers (like the Intelligent Tracking Prevention in WebKit) the data becomes less and less reliable.

-There are some alternatives to Google Analytics: Alternatives such as <a href="https://simpleanalytics.com/" target="_blank">Simple Analytics</a>, plugins such as <a href="https://de.wordpress.org/plugins/statify/" target="_blank">Statify</a> or switching to server log analysis tools, e.g. with <a href="https://www.netlify.com/products/analytics/" target="_blank">Netlify Analytics</a>.
+There are some alternatives to Google Analytics: Alternatives such as {% link "https://simpleanalytics.com/", "Simple Analytics", true %}, plugins such as {% link "https://de.wordpress.org/plugins/statify/", "Statify", true %} or switching to server log analysis tools, e.g. with {% link "https://www.netlify.com/products/analytics/", "Netlify Analytics", true %}.
 Most of them, however, cost money and limit me to the data collected with the corresponding tool.
 I'm a big fan of the Google Data Studio, so that I can also evaluate data from the Search Console and other sources at the same time.

 I've even done experiments with Firestore.
 With my own tracking pixel I have stored the user data there - but then I have to build EVERYTHING by myself.
 From the simple bot filter to the sorting of sources into channels to the interface with the Data Studio.